falconcomputing/falcon-genome/README.md

 | -O | --extra-options | String(\*) | extra options in GATK for the command.
 Use " " to enclose the GATK command.
 Example "--TheOption arg" |

 ### fcs-genome align
 Perform alignment using the Burrows-Wheeler Algorithm.
 It is the equivalent of bwa-mem.
 By default, mark duplicates are performed.
-If `--align-only` is set, no mark duplicate will be performed.
+If `--align-only` is set, no mark duplicate will be performed.

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |